 Our practice provides general, restorative, and cosmetic dental services to residents of and around Phoenix, Arizona.
 While many folks can visit our dental office without hesitation or fear, we know that some people in our community have trouble feeling relaxed and comfortable in dental and clinical settings.
 Our dentist, Dr. John Dovgan, understands that dental phobias and anxieties can greatly affect a patient’s experience during treatment as well as one’s overall wellbeing.
-In some instances, anxieties can be so severe that fearful patients will forego necessary dental treatment all together.
+In some instances, anxieties can be so severe that fearful patients will forego necessary dental treatment all together, which is why we offer sedation dentistry at our office.

 To help assuage the fears of patients with dental phobias, our team strives to provide a serene and comforting atmosphere and if needed, we can prescribe sedatives or administer nitrous oxide (laughing gas).